Sauteed Brussel Sprouts are taking their place in the side dish spotlight because they are so elegant and easy to prepare.

-- 1/4 cup fresh parmesan cheese shredded (optional)
+- ¼ cup fresh parmesan cheese shredded (optional)

-Slice brussel sprouts in half from top to bottom (or thirds if large).
+- Trim the bottom of each sprout and remove any discolored leaves.
+Cut the Brussels sprouts in half from top to bottom (or thirds if large).

-Heat olive oil in a large skillet over medium high.
-Add brussel sprouts, salt and pepper.
+- Heat olive oil in a large skillet over medium-high heat.

-(Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.)
+Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.

 © SpendWithPennies.com.
 Content and photographs are copyright protected.
 Sharing of this recipe is both encouraged and appreciated.
 Copying and/or pasting full recipes to any social media is strictly prohibited.
 Please view my photo use policy here.